cladkins-dev/angular-wp-maps/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Google Maps API Key
+To be able to use the code you will need to put in your API Key for Google Maps.
+./src/index.html

+Find the line with "<API_KEY>" and then replace it with your API Key.

 ## Docker Compose
 See docker-compose.yaml for example config.